Forsakringskassan/designsystem/etc/vue.api.md

 export function findParentByName(vm: ComponentPublicInstance | undefined | null, name: string): ComponentPublicInstance | undefined;

 // Warning: (ae-forgotten-export) The symbol "ExpandableTable" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "FInteractiveTableData" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export const FInteractiveTable: DefineComponent<    {